joshuacheng/tetris-clone/DEVELOPMENT.md

         colored pieces, wall kicks, and score.
 After that I will probably start working on the library requirement, using sound to play Tetris music and/or ofxDatGUI to make a nice interface.
 If there is still time afterwards, I will add piece queues and piece holds.
+- 4/23: I am having an issue where if I register an ofxDatGuiLabel, none of my arrow keys work.
+I have confirmed this by simply commenting out the one line where I register the label.
+Weird bug.
+Maybe for now I'll just use drawBitMapString to display score instead.